EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Do you have an API?
 -------------------
 Yes, we do.
-In the beginning of December 2017 we released the first version of our new :ref:`RESTful API <restapi>`, which provides a rich search and retrieval interface for programmatic access to our data.
+In December 2017 we released the first version of our new :ref:`RESTful API <restapi>`, which provides a rich search and retrieval interface for programmatic access to our data.

-How can I download several sets of data?
+How can I download multiple sets of data?
 ----------------------------------------
-While our API is currently not supporting this, we have Python scripts allowing users to automatically download most processed files from the MGnify website.
-The scripts and instructions for bulk downloading from the latter resource can be found `here <https://github.com/ProteinsWebTeam/ebi-metagenomics/wiki/Downloading-results-programmatically>`_.
+While our API currently does not support this, we have Python scripts allowing users to automatically download most processed files from the MGnify website.
+The scripts and instructions for bulk downloading from the resource can be found `here <https://github.com/ProteinsWebTeam/ebi-metagenomics/wiki/Downloading-results-programmatically>`_.

 How can I bulk download metadata?
 -----------------------------------